Gas Detector Help Guide

 The diverse range of hazardous gases has led to the development of fixed and portable gas detection units from leading manufacturers including Dräger, Honeywell, Crowcon, Kidde and Ei Electronics.

 Carbon monoxide (CO) is a colourless and odourless poisonous gas that, when a person is exposed to high levels or over a long period of time, can cause severe illness or even death.
 Caused by the incomplete combustion of fossil fuels such as gas, oil, coal and wood, CO is a danger for both domestic and commercial premises.

-For commercial applications, Safelincs provide customers with the choice of detecting CO using a single or multi-gas detector.
+For commercial applications, there are a range of fixed and portable single or multi-gas detectors.
 The detection requirements are dependent on the individual user and the parameters of their working role.
 Supplied as portable devices, industrial CO detectors act as a personal monitor and can be easily fastened to clothing for continuous detection whilst on the move.
 Portable CO detectors such as those from Dräger or Honeywell have been designed with an impact-resistant housing and many have been tested to an IP rating to cope with outside elements.

 LPG (Butane) and Natural (Methane) Gas Detection

 LPG and natural gas are used in thousands of households and work premises for central heating and cooking appliances.
 Natural gas is obtained from the mains supply whereas LPG is purchased in cylinders.
 Although safe for everyday use, LPG and natural gas are flammable, making them extremely dangerous if high levels or a leak are undetected.

 LPG and natural gas detectors provide a vital warning when the percentage of gas in the air lays between the lower explosive limit (LEL) and upper explosive limit (UEL).
 These limits are dependent on the environment.